Updated May 26, 2023

 Warning Signs for Dog Parents

-The occasional episode of vomiting probably isn’t something to worry about, but it’s important to keep a close eye on your pet after he or she has vomited.
+The occasional episode of vomiting probably isn’t something to worry about, but you should keep a close eye on your pet after he or she has vomited.
 If other signs and symptoms accompany the vomiting, it’s time to call the vet.

 - Frequent vomiting.
 If your pup won’t stop vomiting, it’s a cause for concern.
 Consult with a vet if you see signs of serious problems.

 - Additional symptoms.
 Keep an eye on your dog after the vomiting episode.
-If you see things like diarrhea, drooling, nasal discharge and sneezing, seizures, or other medical abnormalities, something is wrong.
+If you notice things like diarrhea, drooling, nasal discharge, sneezing, seizures, or other medical abnormalities, something is wrong.
 And if your dog’s vomit appears to be bloody — dried blood often looks like coffee grounds in the vomit — they’ll definitely need veterinary attention.

 - Changes in behavior.
 Have you noticed behavioral changes in your dog after their vomiting?
 Loss of appetite, weakness, noticeable weight loss, and sensitivity to touch around the abdomen (indicative of abdominal pain) are just a few examples.
 Let your vet know if you’re concerned about behavioral changes.

-You should also be aware of a dangerous condition called bloat, especially if you have a larger dog — the problem is more common in large breeds.
+You should also be aware of a dangerous condition called bloat, especially if you have a bigger dog — the problem is more common in large breeds.
 In a case of bloat, a dog’s stomach twists, blocking the escape of stomach contents and forcing the stomach to expand.

 One of the telltale signs of bloat is retching and gagging without producing any material.
 If you see your dog doing this, let your vet know immediately.